 The Council will make an allowance for 50 residential dwellings each year on small sites (4 homes or less).
-Miller Homes consider that this is only appropriate where it can be evidenced that these small sites will continue to come forward and that there will remain a deliverable supply of the plan period.
+The HBF consider that this is only appropriate where it can be evidenced that these small sites will continue to come forward and that there will remain a deliverable supply of the plan period.
+The HBF would expect the Council to ensure that this allowance would avoid double counting of any sites that have already been included e.g. because they have permission.